 As we stated earlier, if you fly frequently, but you don’t board an American Airlines plane each time, consider instead a solid, general-purpose travel rewards credit card.
 Here are two of the better ones on the market.

-Rewards Details: You get unlimited two miles per dollar on all your purchases that can be redeemed as a statement credit for any airfare, hotel stay or other eligible travel expense.
+Rewards Details: You get unlimited 2X miles per dollar on all your purchases as well as 10X miles per dollar for purchases on hotels.com/venture (learn more at hotels.com/venture).
+These miles can be redeemed as a statement credit for any airfare, hotel stay or other eligible travel expense.

 Signup Bonus: Discover is matching all the miles their new cardholders earn during their first year at the end of year.
 So, if you earn 30,000 miles, you’ll actually get 60,000.

 Rewards Details: You get 1.5 miles per dollar spent back on all purchases that can be redeemed as statement credit toward travel purchases.

 One last note: Solid rewards credit cards generally require good-to-excellent credit, so you should check to see where you stand before you apply for one of these cards.
 Otherwise, you risk generating a hard inquiry on your credit, which can hurt your credit score, just to get rejected.
 You can view two of your credit scores for free on Credit.com.

 At publishing time, the Citi AAdvantage Executive World Elite Mastercard, Citi AAdvantage Platinum Select Rewards, Capital One Venture Rewards and Discover it Miles credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.